How do I claim back tax on savings income?

 6 April 2016 onwards

-From 6 April 2016 onwards, banks and building societies must pay your interest gross.
+From 6 April 2016 onwards, UK banks and building societies must pay your interest gross.
 This means that they do not deduct any income tax from it before you get it.
-Unless the bank or building society account is a source of tax free income, for example it is an ISA, the interest is still taxable income and you might have to pay tax on it.
+Unless the bank or building society account is a source of tax-free income, for example it is an ISA, the interest is still taxable income and you might have to pay tax on it.

 If you are a higher rate taxpayer, you will need to tell HMRC if you get more than £500 gross taxable interest income in the tax year.